githubtraining/communicating-using-markdown/responses/01b-turn-on-ghp.md

 ## Step 2: Turn on GitHub Pages

 Nicely done @{{ user.username }}!
-Your Markdown to-do list looks great. :sparkles:
+At least one task in your Markdown to-do list is correct. :sparkles:

-Because this project is going to be a static web page, you'll need to enable GitHub Pages.
+Now let's turn our focus to the content of your portfolio.
+Because this portfolion will be displayed as a static web page, you'll need to enable GitHub Pages.

 ### :keyboard: Activity: Enable GitHub Pages
 1. Under your repository name, click [**Settings**](https://github.com/{{ user.username }}/{{ repo }}/settings).